Penn1084/alx-system_engineering-devops/0x01-shell_permissions/README.md

  "mkdir -m 751 dir_holberton" is a script that gives permissions 751  "
- "chgrp school hello" is a script that changes the group owner of a file" "chown vincent:staff *" is a script that changes the group owner of a file"
+ "chgrp school hello" is a script that changes the group owner of a file" "chown vincent:staff *" is a script that changes the group owner of a file" "a script that changes the owner and the group owner of _hello to vincent and staff respectively"